fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 You can see that  after the first second, we produce and consume roughly about 52,000 messages per second with auto-acknowledgement enabled.
-Now, let\'s execute the same test with the acknowledgment of each message from the consumer:
+Now, let's execute the same test with the acknowledgment of each message from the consumer: